Giacomo Fogliano: Life

 Giacomo Fogliano was the older brother of Lodovico Fogliano (c.
 1475 – 1542).
 Lodovico, also a composer, was better known as a theorist.
 Giacomo was born in Modena, where he evidently spent most of his career.
 Details of his life are sketchy, but most of his years of employment and at least one of his journeys are known.
 Early in his life he was praised for his mastery of various instruments, particularly the organ and the harpsichord, and in 1479 he became organist at Modena Cathedral – an unusual achievement for a musician of 11.
 The records of the cathedral list him as maestro di cappella (singing master) also starting in that year, ending in 1497, at which time he vanished from the record, reappearing again in 1504, from which year he held the dual post of organist and maestro di cappella until his death in 1548.
-For the period between 1497 and 1504 he may have been in Siena; a reference to a similarly named individual in the records Siena city archives from 1498 has been tentatively identified as the Fogliano.
+For the period between 1497 and 1504 he may have been in Siena; a reference to a similarly named individual in the records of Siena city archives from 1498 has been tentatively identified as the Fogliano.
 His first published composition, a frottola in one of Ottaviano Petrucci's earliest prints, dates from 1502 (Venice).
 Among his duties at Modena was teaching, and from 1512 to 1514 he instructed Giulio Segni on organ and harpsichord.
 Late in his career, in 1543, he went to Parma to investigate the organ they had installed there.
 The cathedral in Modena contains a plaque in his honor.

 Modena at this time was part of the domain of the House of Este, at that time centered in Ferrara.
 While the town was not a major center of music-making, as it lacked a local aristocratic court, it still had a substantial cathedral which kept an up-to-date repertory of polyphonic music.
 Fogliano was maestro di cappella at this institution during the period of its collection, and also during the time when Cardinal Giovanni Morone, one of the principal reformers of the Council of Trent, began the process of simplification of polyphony in order to make the text understandable to listeners.
 Most of Fogliano's sacred music predates this time.